Responsible Animal Ownership

-To apply for a NEW animal licence fill in the online animal licence application form
+To apply for a NEW pet licence for cats and dogs, fill and submit the

 If you have an existing animal licence, renewal letters are sent out in early January, if you did not receive yours please contact the Town office.

 Animal Licence Payments

 For current animal licence rates please refer to the Town of Olds Rates Bylaw.

 - Online banking (Town Olds (AR) using your customer ID*),